vodro/dockerized-oracle/README.md

 ### 2. Setup

-Download the [HR sample schema files](https://github.com/oracle/db-sample-schemas) from Oracle's GitHub and copy the following SQL files into the `init-scripts/` directory (already downloaded) :
+Download the [HR sample schema files](https://github.com/oracle/db-sample-schemas) from Oracle's GitHub and copy the following SQL files into the `init-scripts/` directory (**already downloaded** in the repo) :

 - `hr_create.sql`
 - `hr_code.sql`